Dead or Alive (1999 film): Plot

 In order to find out what Aoki is planning, Mariko spies on him while he visits the brothel where she works as her day job.
-Unfortunately for her, Aoki realizes who she is, drugs her, rapes her and then drowns her in a pool filled with feces.
-In retaliation, Ryūichi turns to the leader of one of Aoki's rival yakuza clans and offers to assassinate him in exchange for the guns to do so.
+However, Aoki realizes who she is, drugs her, rapes her and then drowns her in a pool filled with feces.
+In retaliation, Ryūichi turns to the leader of one of Aoki's rival yakuza clans and offers to assassinate Aoki in exchange for the guns to do so.

 During a celebration of the new partnership between Aoki's yakuza and Chen's triad, Ryūichi, Satake and Hoshiyama make their move and attack all those gathered.
-Ryūichi is almost killed by Chen, but he is saved by Toji, who'd followed him to try to stop him from going forward with the hit.
-Detective Inoue arrives during the massacre, since he'd gotten a tip from an informant, and tries to arrest the nikkei gang.
+Ryūichi is almost killed by Chen, but he is saved by Toji, who had followed him to try to stop him from going forward with the hit.
+Detective Inoue arrives during the massacre after getting a tip from an informant, and tries to arrest the nikkei gang.
 Inoue is shot and killed by Ryūichi, but not before he accidentally kills Toji.
 Distraught over his brother's death, Ryūichi flees in anguish, not realizing that Aoki has survived.
 Detective Jojima is the first officer on the scene after the battle is over, where he finds a dead Inoue and a cowering but still alive Aoki.
-After Aoki brags about how much money he'll make now that he doesn't have to share territory with the triads, Jojima kills him in disgust.
+After Aoki brags about how much money he will make now that he does not have to share territory with the triads, Jojima kills him.

 Jojima delivers the bad news to Inoue's wife and child, who decide to leave Tokyo in fear of further violence.
 Jojima decides to send his own wife and daughter away as well, giving them his car so they can go stay with his mother in the countryside.
-Unfortunately, Ryūichi had set up a bomb in that car to try to kill Jojima and it accidentally winds up killing his family instead.
+Unfortunately, Ryūichi had set up a bomb in the car to try to kill Jojima, but it accidentally kills his family instead.

 After burying his wife and daughter, Jojima tracks down what remains of the nikkei gang as they prepare to leave the country for Taiwan.
 He runs their car off the road as they head towards the Tokyo docks and attacks them.
 Hoshiyama blows himself up with a grenade while trying to kill Jojima, but the detective survives and guns down Satake.
 Ryūichi and Jojima have a final stand-off where they both shoot each other repeatedly in the chest, but inexplicably neither one dies.
-Jojima draws a rocket launcher and Ryūichi produces a fireball from his hands and both attack each other with their new, supernatural weapons.
-The resulting explosion destroys the entirety of Japan.
+Jojima draws a rocket launcher and Ryūichi produces a fireball from his chest and both attack each other with their new, supernatural weapons.
+The resulting explosion destroys the entire planet Earth.